luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 A sudden influx of migrants during the summer of 2015 gave the AfD's numbers and additional boost.
 Despite mostly lacking a substantial agenda other than harsh criticism of the established and governing parties, they gained traction across all voter demographics.
 Some attribute part of this success to social media, which is used far more by populist actors than non-populist ones (CITE?).
-Although there exist research on populism on other social media platforms, such as TikTok @gonzalez-aguilarPopulistRightParties2023, Twitter @ernstExtremePartiesPopulism2017, Instagram @oloflarssonRiseInstagramTool2023, or Facebook @schurmannYellingSidelinesHow2022, research on YouTube is still lacking.
+Although there exist research on populism on other social media platforms, such as TikTok @gonzalez-aguilarPopulistRightParties2023, Twitter @ernstExtremePartiesPopulism2017, Instagram @oloflarssonRiseInstagramTool2023, or Facebook @schurmannYellingSidelinesHow2022, research on YouTube is still lacking @mungerPressingPlayPolitics2025.
 While in previous years TV was "considered to be the most important advertising medium and televised political advertising a leading way of communication between candidates voters" @vesnic-alujevicYouTubePoliticalAdvertising2014[199] and it probably still is, its place at the top is being fiercely contested by emerging players on the web.
 Social media, especially YouTube as one of the largest platforms, is an important but understudied place where populism is being spread.